Mona659/project_scl/README.md

-# This a repository of my project in school, just for recording
+# This a repository of my project in school, just for recording!